JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 The next time you want to call functionality that gets invalidated, you have to wait for recompilation.
-We can illustrate this using everyone's favorite example, plotting:
+We can illustrate this on Julia 1.5 using everyone's favorite example, plotting:

 ```julia-repl
 julia> using Plots